ffomezolam/max-delta/README.md

 build preferences accordingly.

 # Notes
 This is a port from my old version of this code for a previous SDK version.
-The port is complete, but not yet tested.
+I've tested this version and it works.